microsoft/FluidFramework/packages/dds/tree/docs/wip/cell-model.md

 ### Change Application Logic

 While there is no imperative to do so, the change application logic of SharedTree, as an implementation detail, may be factored in a way that resembles the primitive operations defined by the format.

+### Cost of Tombstone Data

+By allowing some usage patterns to leverage fixed-sized fields, we are able to offer adequate merge semantics without incurring the cost of managing a potentially unbounded number of tombstones.
+This is particularly welcome because we conjecture that fixed-sized fields are more likely to see a lot of repeated overwrites.
+Dynamically sized fields typically contain more data, but the amount of deleted content tends to remain proportional to the amount of tip-state content.